 You should have a small bike pump attached to your bike or bring CO2 cartridges.
 If you use a CO2 cartridge to refill a flat tire, you should deflate your tire and refill it with regular air at the next rest stop or at the hotel (by using a simple stand pump).
 CO2 is a gas and quickly dissipates through the rubber, which can make it dangerous to ride on the re-inflated tire longer than you have to.

 Your seat bag should include the following: two spare tubes, two tire levers, two CO2 cartridges, one valve/nozzle, and a bike wrench set.
+A portable phone charger is recommended, as well as your ID and a small amount of cash, just in case.

 Keep in mind that we are riding our bikes across four states where weather can vary tremendously.
 September can vary with temperatures ranging from 35-60 degrees in the morning to 65-85 degrees in the afternoon.
 You should consider dressing in layers to be prepared for any kind of weather.